 Milton Farmers Market

-Wharf Street - Milton, MASSACHUSETTS
+98 Wharf Street - Milton, Massachusetts

 The Milton Farmers Market

 Interested in becoming a vendor?
-Fill out a 2024 Vendor Application Form!
+Fill out a 2025 Vendor Application Form!

 We would love your feedback - fill out our Farmers Market Survey

 Join us every Thursday from 1-6 pm.
-June 6 - October 17.
+June 19th - October 9th.

 The Milton Farmers Market features vendors of the freshest local produce and food made from locally-sourced ingredients.
 The Market also offers high-quality handmade products and artisan crafts by members of our community.
 A great opportunity to support small local businesses.

 Tell your family and friends!
 Come join us for a fantastic selection of local farms, food, and artisan vendors with live music and activities for the kids.
-Every Thursday, 1-6 pm at Wharf Park @ Milton MA 02186.

 Music